 Begin your Kuala Lumpur itinerary by spending day 1 in the central KLCC area.
 Malaysians love their acronyms, and KLCC is shorthand for Kuala Lumpur City Centre.
 This is one of the newer parts of KL, being a purpose-built area designed specifically to function as the modern, new face of an old city.
 This is where skyscrapers mix with shopping malls, and where everything upmarket can be found.

 Standing tall above it all are the Petronas Twin Towers, once the tallest buildings in the world and still the tallest twin towers in the world.
-Travel up to the viewing platform between the two buildings for an expansive view of the city.
+Purchase skip-the-line tickets and travel up to the viewing platform between the two buildings for an expansive view of the city.

 Once you are back on ground level, explore the beautiful, green gardens of KLCC park.
 Wait around until the sun sets for the fabulous light show which takes place every evening across the artificial lake.
 You’ll love seeing the Twin Towers majestically light up in the darkness.
 Dine out at one of the many modern fusion restaurants around KLCC, and then head to the Heli Lounge Bar, which is where you can find the best view in the city.
 From the converted helipad turned bar on top of a skyscraper, you’ll get a 360-degree view of all of KL.